 - Family-Unfriendly Death:

-- Happily Married: Littlefoot's parents and grandparents, the latter of whom definitely adore each other after many years of marriage.
-In all the films, we never see a single argument between them.
-Ever.
+- Happily Married: Littlefoot's grandparents, who definitely adore each other after many years of marriage.

 - Herbivores Are Friendly: The main characters are heroic herbivores (except for Petrie — pterosaurs ate fish).